34 – Forward–backward hand movement in forward bend (Zengo shotei undō)¶

 - keep the legs as straight as control allows

-- control through the shoulders
+- maintain control in the shoulders

 - even rhythm